Bicalutamide is a cancer treatment drug and is also known by its brand name, Casodex.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

+It is not known whether his treatment might affect your fertility.
+You may not be able to father a child after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

-You may be able to store sperm before starting treatment.
+Some men might be able to store sperm before starting treatment.

 This drug contains lactose (milk sugar).
 If you have an intolerance to lactose, contact your doctor before taking this medicine.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.